greatdaniels/gallery-app/README.md

 [Dan_Njoroge](https://github.com/greatdaniels)

 # Description
 A personal gallery application that displays my photos for others to view.
+You can visit the live site on `https://gallery-mc27.herokuapp.com/`

 ## User Story